-If you have questions about which diet to follow, talk to your doctor.
+If you have questions about which eating plan to follow, talk to your doctor.

-Losing just 5 lb to 10 lb (2.3 kg to 4.5 kg) can lower your cholesterol.
+Losing weight if you need to, and staying at a healthy weight, can lower your risk.
 Losing weight can also help lower your blood pressure.

 - Healthy Eating: Starting a Plan for Change.